OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### WKWebView

-[`WKWebView`](https://developer.apple.com/reference/webkit/wkwebview "WKWebView") was introduced with iOS 8 and is the appropriate choice for extending app functionality, controlling displayed content (i.e., prevent the user from navigating to arbitrary URLs) and customizing. `WKWebView` also increases the performance of apps that are using WebViews significantly, through the Nitro JavaScript engine [#THIEL].
+[`WKWebView`](https://developer.apple.com/reference/webkit/wkwebview "WKWebView") was introduced with iOS 8 and is the appropriate choice for extending app functionality, controlling displayed content (i.e., prevent the user from navigating to arbitrary URLs) and customizing. `WKWebView` also increases the performance of apps that are using WebViews significantly, through the Nitro JavaScript engine [#thiel2].

 `WKWebView` comes with several security advantages over `UIWebView`: